2010 Chile earthquake: Aftershocks

 An aftershock of 6.2 was recorded 20 minutes after the initial quake.
 Two more aftershocks of magnitudes 5.4 and 5.6 followed within an hour of the initial quake.
 The USGS said that "a large vigorous aftershock sequence can be expected from this earthquake".
 By 6 March UTC, more than 130 aftershocks had been registered, including thirteen above magnitude 6.0.

 Shortly after the mainshock seismologists installed a dense network of seismometers along the whole rupture area.
 This network captured 20,000 aftershocks in the 6 months after the mainshock and shows a detailed picture of the structure of the Chilean margin.
 Seismicity is focused in the depth range of 25-35 km and in a deeper band of between 45 and 50 km depth.
-Around 10.000 aftershocks occurred in the region of two large aftershocks in the Pichilemu region.
+Around 10,000 aftershocks occurred in the region of two large aftershocks in the Pichilemu region.

 A 6.9-magnitude offshore earthquake struck approximately 300 kilometers southwest of, and less than 90 minutes after, the initial shock; however, it is not clear if that quake was related to the main shock.
 A separate earthquake of magnitude 6.3 occurred in Salta, Argentina, at 15:45 UTC on 27 February, at a depth of 38.2 km; two people were injured and one died in Salta.
 This earthquake was followed on 1 March at 06:32 UTC by a magnitude 4.9 aftershock.
 Four other earthquakes above M5.0, some possible aftershocks, also occurred near the border in Argentina following the Chile earthquake; a magnitude 5.0 earthquake occurred in Mendoza on 28 February, a M5.3 earthquake in Neuquen and a M5.2 in San Juan on 2 March, and a M5.1 quake in Mendoza on 4 March.

 Another strong earthquake occurred on 4 March, at 22:39 UTC in Antofagasta in northern Chile, with a magnitude of 6.3.

 Minor quakes generated by the main one could be felt as far away as São Paulo, Brazil, located about 3000 km away from Concepción.
-Since the major earthquake, and as of 15 March, at least four to forty >M5.0 earthquakes have been recorded daily in the vicinity of the main earthquake, including four above magnitude 6.0 between 3 March and 6 March.
+Since the major earthquake, and as of 15 March, at least four to forty >M5.0 earthquakes have been recorded daily in the vicinity of the main earthquake, including four above magnitude 6.0 between 3 and 6 March.